Scholarship in Teaching

 The Tertiary Education Quality Standards Agency requires all academic staff to be ‘active in scholarship that informs their teaching’.
 To what extent do the STFs achieve this?

-The Workplace Gender Equality Agency (WGEA) collects nation-wide data every year from organizations with more than 100 employees.
+The Workplace Gender Equality Agency (WGEA) collects nation-wide data every year from organisations with more than 100 employees.
 Organisations must report on the total number of employees by gender, employment category (managers and non-managers...

 ABSTRACT In Australian universities, the majority of teaching is now delivered by casual academics, engaged on short-term, hourly-paid contracts.
 Casual and continuing academic staff have worked actively through the national tertiary education union to...